 You can see most of the menu below.

-I loved that when my meal came that there was a very decent sized chocolate bar that I wasn’t expecting.
-It’s lucky this was there though or the serving wouldn’t have been anywhere near enough.
-The meals are small and there are no other sides or desserts.
+What I did love is that when my meal came that there was some yummy chocolate ice cream that I wasn’t expecting.
+It’s lucky this was there though as the meal isn’t anywhere near enough.
+The meals are small and there are no sides.